Bozell and Graham: Good News Means No News to Anti-Trump Media

 When good news is cast aside to make room for the sensational, how well is the public served by an industry that purports to bring its audience the news of the day?
 The answer is not well, of course.
 But what if that news is censored because it’s good news?

-In the case of Donald Trump, the media just aren’t going report news as good news – period.
+In the case of Donald Trump, the media just aren’t going to report news as good news – period.
 It just doesn’t matter how many successes he’s racked up in just two years.
 The list is endless and awesome.

 In October 2018, the White House released a list of 289 accomplishments in its first 20 months alone.
 Most victories had conservatives fist-pumping while leftists and Swamp monsters recoiled in horror.
 They deserved coverage, and if they were offset by the Democrats’ opposition, that would be appropriate.
 Here’s but a sampling, (with the prerequisite spin removed where necessary).